 Submitters noted impacts of a suspension or restriction including profit or economic loss especially where there are no alternatives, potentially job losses, or an industry even leaving the New Zealand market.
 Submitters also questioned how the EPA monitors and ensures compliance of a suspension or restriction.
 One submitter mentioned the need to retain special use for biosecurity purposes.
-Other submitters also noted proposed changes to section 64 may bring benefits to human health and the environment, and encouragement for less harmful hazardous subsatnces.
+Other submitters also noted proposed changes to section 64 may bring benefits to human health and the environment, and encouragement for less harmful hazardous substances.

 To manage the impacts of a suspension or restriction, submitters suggested: